 Confidence-based routing: A lightweight local model handles the majority of requests.
 When the model’s confidence falls below a threshold — measurable via output probability scores — the request escalates to a cloud frontier model.
 Published research shows this pattern reduces cloud API usage by 60% or more while maintaining output quality.
 RouteLLM, developed by UC Berkeley, Anyscale, and Canva (published at ICLR 2025), achieves 85% cost reduction while preserving 95% of GPT-4-level quality through trained routing classifiers.

 The implementation sequence: Start with cloud APIs for everything — time to first query is under an hour.
 Identify your highest-volume, lowest-complexity workloads after 30 days of production data.
 Deploy a local model for those specific tasks.
 Route sensitive data to local from day one if compliance requires it.
 Expand local coverage as utilization justifies additional hardware.
 The goal is not to eliminate cloud APIs.
-The goal is to stop paying frontier-model prices for tasks that a 30B open-source model handles identically.
+The goal is to stop paying frontier-model prices for tasks that a 30B open-source model can handle just as well.
+Teams without the in-house MLOps capacity to stand up and maintain that routing layer increasingly hand the build-and-run to managed AI operations rather than absorb it internally.

 Not sure which workloads justify local infrastructure?
 Get a free AI readiness assessment →